 Buffalo, NY—After seventeen seasons former Bills quarterback Ryan Fitzpatrick retired from the NFL this week.
 The journeyman signal caller played for nine different teams, amassing a record of 59-87-1 with 223 touchdowns and 169 interceptions.
-Known for coming off the bench and providing his team a spark, he earned the nickname Fitzmagic.
+Known for coming off the bench and providing his team with a spark, he earned the nickname Fitzmagic.
 The Harvard graduate is also known for his magnificent beard and chest hair and will pursue hairy man causes in retirement.

 Fitzpatrick is in the brainstorming phase of the process and is reaching out to other hairy man groups for guidance to see where his advocacy would be most effective.
-Especially helpful has been “Bear” groups.
+Especially helpful have been “Bear” groups.
 Bears have a large global presence and are identified as big, hairy, gay, bisexual and queer (GBQ) men.
 Bears try to emulate a traditional male look and support values such as assertiveness, leadership and strength.

 While noting the irony of reaching out to a gay group to help men find themselves Fitzpatrick said, “Just shows how we’ve lost our way.”
-Fitzmagic went on to say he dreams of a day when not only more beards cover the faces of men, but when men are no longer afraid or ashamed to unbutton or take off their shirts and reveal the glorious furry beasts they were meant to be.
+Fitzmagic went on to say he dreams of a day when not only more beards cover the faces, but when men are no longer afraid or ashamed to unbutton or take off their shirts and reveal the glorious furry beasts they were meant to be.

 Fitzpatrick said he expects to have a funding source and a DBA in the near future.